-How can you most impact climate change in your career?
+How Can You Most Impact Climate Change in Your Career?

-As we had a guest speaker coming to our class to talk about the research and the types of works typically done in regard to climate change.
-That day, she talked about how these centers are more likely to accept those with knowledge in computer programming who is also interested in learning more about climate change.
-This goes to show that even though scientists in the areas of climate change are needed, those with other skill sets, such as computer programming have a higher chance of getting the job.
-As a computer programmer, this is really interesting because although I understand how I could contribute to climate change, I wasn’t sure how I was able to impact climate change in my career.
-This changes my perspective as a computer programmer because now I understand that the more, I learn about climate change, and how it works, the higher my impact would have in regard to climate change.
-I had always thought that with computer programming, I could contribute to climate change, but if I don’t have the interest in learning about how it works, then perhaps even if my skills in programming are good, I won’t necessarily be able to impact climate change to the same extent that I am able to if I instead am interested in climate change.
-Though regardless of which path I end up taking, there are many different ways and opportunities to contribute to it, but perhaps only with an interest in climate change, or creativity in this case, can you better contribute to such a cause.
+We had a guest speaker come to our class to talk about the research and the types of work typically done regarding climate change.
+That day, they spoke about how these centers are more likely to accept those with knowledge in computer programming but who are also interested in learning more about climate change.
+This goes to show that even though scientists knowledgeable in climate change are needed, those with other skill sets, such as computer programming have a higher chance of getting the job.
+As a computer programmer, this is interesting because although I understand how I could contribute to climate change, I wasn’t sure how I would be able to impact climate change in my career.
+This changes my perspective as a computer programmer because now I understand that the more I learn about climate change and how it works, the more of an impact I could have regarding climate change.
+I always thought that with computer programming I could contribute to climate change.
+Except without an interest in learning about how it works, then even if my skills are good, I won’t be able to make much of an impact compared to if I was interested in climate change.
+Regardless of which path I take, there are many different ways and opportunities to contribute, but perhaps only with an interest in climate change or creativity, in this case, can you better contribute to such a cause.